pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 usually with popup help text for commands, arguments, and options typing, where the valid choices are shown based upon what was typed so far, and where an item from the popup list can be picked with <TAB> or with the cursor keys.
 It can be used to select from the list of general options.
-Interacitve mode tab-completion may differ from command mode tab-completion because the support is provided by a python package and not the shell.
+Interactive mode tab-completion may differ from command mode tab-completion because the support is provided by a python package and not the shell.
 The following examples show interactive mode tab-completion; an underscore ``_`` is shown as the cursor:

 .. code-block:: text